So, What is Stopping You?

 If you’re up for the task, this method will give you the most accurate and usable sales forecasts and is by far the most reliable crystal ball you can get your hands on.

 If you want to use multivariate analysis for forecasting, software for carrying out complex analyses is the way to go.
 And you need to up your data game too.
-Make sure your data set is reliable and adequately cleaned, otherwise your results will be messy and inaccurate.
+Make sure your data set is reliable and frequently updated, otherwise your results will be messy and inaccurate.

 How to Create a Sales Forecast